Attendance Technology Overview

 - Most secure attendance solution on the planet.

-- Students must check in from the CourseKey app on their smartphone or iPad, rather than the web browser.
+- Students must check-in from the CourseKey app on their smartphone or iPad, rather than the web browser.
+(Alternative check-in methods available if needed).

 - Can be used through any device, whether accessing CourseKey through the app or web.